We are living in a new timeline—one defined by convergence.

 These are not separate domains.
 They are interdependent dimensions of a single, living intelligence.

 Modern culture privileges speed, abstraction, and performance.
-In doing so, it has quietly trained people out of embodied awareness.

 It is a systemic condition.